GS50 projection

-GS50 is a map projection that was developed by John Parr Snyder of the USGS in 1982.
+GS50, also hyphenated as GS-50, is a map projection that was developed by John Parr Snyder of the USGS in 1982.

 The GS50 projection provides a conformal projection suitable only for maps of the 50 United States.
 Scale varies less than 2% throughout the area covered.
 Distortion is very low as well.
 It is not a standard projection in the sense that it uses complex polynomials (of the tenth order) rather than a trigonometric formulation, though it was developed from an oblique stereographic projection.